-- 284. States have the obligation, based on articles 7 and 8 of the Belém do Pará Convention to ensure reparations or other just and effective compensations for women victims of violence.
-In this sense, the CEVI requested information from States on existing mechanisms for the reparation of damage.
-Of the 19 States that participated in this Follow-up Phase, 11 reported on this topic.227 - 285.
-Most of these 11 countries reported having a legal framework that refers to reparations, either through laws or national plans.
-The Committee notes that some countries, like Argentina and Guatemala, made reference to specific reparation laws for victims of human rights violations, without making a distinction as to the legislation that specifically protects women victims of gender-based violence. - 286.
-As for the data on the number of sentences or resolutions related to reparation of the victims, of the 11 countries that reported having reparation mechanisms, only Chile provided the number of resolutions that incorporate these reparations.
-The Chilean State refers to the families of victims in cases of femicide.
-The remaining States did not report on the number of resolutions that ensure reparation, which is a key component of access to justice. - 287.
-For the CEVI and Inter-American Court, the duty to offer effective judicial protection to women victims of violence, under conditions of equality and free from any form of discrimination, involves four obligations: prevention, investigation, punishment and reparation of any human rights violation.228
+- 285 States have the obligation, based on articles 7 and 8 of the Belem do Para Convention to ensure reparations or other just and effective compensations for women who are victims of violence.
+In this sense, the CEVI requested States information on existing mechanisms for harm repair.
+Of the 19 states that participated in this follow-up phase, 11 reported on this topic 227. - 286 Most of these 11 countries reported having a legal framework that refers to reparations, either through laws or national plans.
+The Committee notes that some countries, like Argentina and Guatemala made reference to specific reparation laws for victims of human rights violations, without making a distinction on the legislation that specifically protects women victims of gender based violence.

-^{225.} Brazil, Chile, Colombia, Dominican Republic, Guatemala, Paraguay, and Peru.
+225 Brazil, Chile, Colombia, Dominican Republic, Guatemala, Paraguay, and Peru.

-^{226.} Argentina, Brazil, Chile, Colombia, Guatemala, Costa Rica, Dominican Republic, Paraguay, Peru, and Venezuela, stated that the Ombudsperson's Office and the Public Prosecution Service (Ministerio Público) perform that function.

-^{227.} Argentina, Bolivia, Brasil, Chile, Colombia, El Salvador, Guatemala, México, Perú, República Dominicana and Venezuela.
+Argentina, Brazil, Chile, Colombia, Guatemala, Costa Rica, Dominican Republic, Paraguay, Peru, and Venezuela, stated that the Ombudsperson's Office and the Public Prosecution Service (Ministerio Público) perform that function.
+Argentina, Bolivia, Brasil, Chile, Colombia, El Salvador, Guatemala, México, Perú, República Dominicana and Venezuela.